 - It’s a landline.
 Sometimes you’ve imported your SMS contact list from your email list and you end up sending SMS messages to customers’ landlines.
 Though some countries do support SMS messages on landlines, the majority don’t.
 Chances are, if you’re reaching a landline, your message will not be delivered.

 Sometimes, their phone is working just fine, but you didn’t manage to enter the right number:

-- A message that’s sent in a different alphabet (e.g. Arabic, Japanese, Chinese) that’s destined for a carrier that supports another alphabet, or that contains accents or different characters, often shows up incorrectly in the message.
+- A message that’s sent in a different alphabet (e.g. Arabic, Japanese, Chinese) and is destined for a carrier that supports another alphabet, or that contains accents or different characters, is often displayed incorrectly.
 That can cause it to be marked as spam.
 Some messaging services contain transliteration tools that prevent this from happening.

 Phone Number Portability

 It’s possible for clients to switch from one carrier to another and still maintain the same phone number.
 This is very convenient to the client; however, it does come with its drawbacks.
 If your messages were getting through just fine with one carrier, the new carrier may decide that they’re spam and stop delivering them.
 The client likely won’t be aware that this is happening and assume that you stopped sending them messages.

 You can get around this by doing a network look-up for your client list, but it can be an expensive and laborious practice.
 Some carriers don’t support this, making it even more difficult.
 Unfortunately, chances are that if this is why your client is no longer receiving your messages, it can be difficult to recover the former level of message deliverability.

 Why text message marketing is here to stay

 Text messaging has been a huge boon to businesses.
 Prospective customers who receive text messages show a 40% higher conversion rate than those not contacted via SMS.
 A staggering 89% of mobile users prefer receiving texting updates from brands, which turns SMS into a primary form of customer support.